 When you unpack your new towels for the first time, they might be a little stiffer and rougher than expected.

-That’s because a brand new towel needs a few washes to break in the cotton and make it perfectly soft and fluffy.
-So make sure you remember this tip when your new towels arrive.
+That’s because brand new towel need a few washes to break in the cotton and make it perfectly soft and fluffy.

 But don’t over wash your towels